-The 7th Workshop on Signatures of Man-Made Isotope Production (WOSMIP VII) will be held in Sydney, Australia, from 3-7 December 2018.
-The workshop will be hosted by the Australian Nuclear Science and Technology Organization (ANSTO), and supported by the Pacific Northwest National Laboratory (PNNL).
-It aims to support the Provisional Secretariat of the Preparatory Commission of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO), and unite experts from radioisotope and nuclear explosion monitoring communities for a 4-day friendly scientific meeting.
-This provides a unique forum for technical discussions and collaborations, to discuss the impact of radioisotopes released from civil and industrial sources on nuclear explosion monitoring in support of the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+The 7th workshop on Signatures of Man-Made Isotope Production (WOSMIP VII) will be held in Sydney, Australia, from 3-7 December 2018 near the Australian Nuclear Science and Technology Organisation (ANSTO).
+A tour is planned at the facility on the final day of the workshop.
+This workshop provides a unique forum for technical discussions and collaborations to discuss the impact of radioisotopes released from civil and industrial sources on nuclear explosion monitoring in support of the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+This workshop aims to unite experts from radioisotope and nuclear explosion monitoring communities for a 4-day friendly scientific meeting.

 Radioisotopes have long been used as fundamental tools in science, medicine, and industry.
 However, there are similarities in the radioxenon isotopic signature between nuclear explosions and some forms of man-made production including nuclear power plants, research reactors, and medical and industrial isotope production.
 The effluents from these civil and industrial processes create a global background that is frequently observed by the International Monitoring System (IMS) operated by the CTBTO PrepCom.
 To support nuclear verification, there is a need to better understand this background and reduce the impact of man-made radioisotopes on the global monitoring network.